HPK1101/ISP-Tuning-Public/README.md

 - perform a manual demosaicing and compare to the post-processed image already stored in .dng file
 - exploring different demosaicing methods: bilinear, edge-aware interpolation, Gradient-based demosaicing, deep learning-based demosaicing (e.g., PyTorch, OpenCV DNN)

-#### Bayer layer info
+#### Bayer layer info (rawpy)
-- I used rawpy to access the Bayer layer (there are other methods too)
-- 0=Red, 1=Green, 2=Blue, 3=Green, so the [[0 1],  [3 2]] return means it is RGGB Bayer layer.
+The first step in performing demosaicing is to get the Bayer layer info.
+I used rawpy to access the Bayer layer (there are other methods too).
+The output returns a 2x2 matrix whose values map to RGB colors: 0=Red, 1=Green, 2=Blue, 3=Green, so the [[0 1],  [3 2]] return in our case means it is RGGB Bayer layer.
 This is the standard colormapping for Libraw.
 More details can be found here: https://www.libraw.org/docs/API-overview.html#cfa